 Yes, all graduate students are required to have health insurance.
 You can either have health insurance through the University, or chose to have an outside provider at your own expense.

-Contact Student Health Services for answers to all your insurance questions.
+Contact Student Health and Well-Being for answers to all your insurance questions.

 Payroll deduction to pay for your health insurance is available: Call Payroll at 803-777-4227.

 Read about USC's mandatory insurance requirement, or if you have your own insurance, how to waive this requirement.